Lifetimes of metastable windy states in two-dimensional Rayleigh-B\'enard convection with stress-free boundaries: Appendix

 \section{Appendix}

 \Cref{tab:data} summarizes the main ensembles of simulations on which we have reported above.
-Full data sets are given in the supplementary material.
+The full lifetime data sets for these ensembles are given in the supplementary material.
 In addition to the $\tau_m$ values estimated by averaging all lifetimes in each ensemble, the table reports alternative estimates where $-1/\tau_m$ is the slope of lines fit to the data in \cref{fig:lifetimes}(a).
 The latter $\tau_m$ values have a best-fit scaling of $Ra^{4.11}$ instead of $Ra^{4.05}$.

 \tabcolsep 8pt